sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

-## About the Course

-The course will include a variety of learning experiences contingent upon regular attendance and dedicated participation.
-Because creative inquiry is an interactive process, much of the class time will be devoted to group experiential exercises, individual reflective tasks, collaborative endeavors, and practical assignments.

-We will create a collaborative environment in this class.
-We are not going to cobble together the type of group one often hears about in the arts and education: competitive, cut-throat, critical.
-Instead, we will direct our efforts toward building upon the individual strengths of each participant, finding ways for each of us to be self-reflective in terms of assessing our work together, discovering a means of protecting the quality and integrity of our contributions.
-The creative spirit is remarkably persistent, yet it is also fragile, especially at its inception, and we must be conscious of this fragility.
-Think about it: did you not experience, as a child, the strangulation of your creativity in school, by way of a culture of insensitive peers or teachers?
-Why do you think hardly anyone feels comfortable singing in public, or dancing, or drawing, or reading their written work to others?
-We have, most of us, been the victims of inappropriate feedback and judgment.
-We have to be careful about this, in our course, so that we do not harm one another.

 #### Skill Development

-Perhaps it’s most helpful to come at creative writing in terms of a skill set.
+Perhaps it’s most helpful to come at creativity in terms of a skill set.
 Thinking and acting creatively is really a matter of looking at the process of learning.
 Instead of focusing on the “content” we might ask questions about how we identify, interpret, create, and communicate this content.
 These are process questions.
 Below are some examples of the kinds of considerations we will explore during our process.

 ##### Creating a “Good” Question